Foreign carmakers embrace China as electric car development hub

 For years, carmakers have struggled to gain economies of scale to bring down the cost of electric cars, which have failed to gain traction with consumers in part because of their price.

-But by floating proposals to require automakers to boost sales of so-called "new energy vehicles," or risk being penalised, Beijing has given a powerful incentive for them to focus the development of such vehicles in China.
+But by floating proposals to require automakers to boost sales of so-called "new energy vehicles," or risk being penalized, Beijing has given a powerful incentive for them to focus the development of such vehicles in China. [nL3N1HD1W8]

 That could be a big fillip for the local economy - and a blow to other major car manufacturing nations such as the United States, Germany and Japan.
-Analysts at UBS say the shift from combustion towards electric cars is a 100 billion euros (83.61 billion pounds) revenue opportunity for suppliers.
+Analysts at UBS say the shift from combustion toward electric cars is a 100 billion euros ($107 billion) revenue opportunity for suppliers.

 According to management consulting firm McKinsey, 43 percent of the 870,000 electric cars produced in 2016 came from China.
 Germany and the United States accounted for 23 percent and 17 percent respectively.